- about us

 - why choose us

 Parenting issues often arise on the breakdown of a marriage or relationship.
 Matters such as where the children will live, how much contact they will have with the non-resident parent, and what responsibilities each parent has towards the children can make the breakdown of a relationship or marriage even more difficult to manage.

 It is always best to try to reach an agreement with your partner in respect of the arrangements for children without involving your solicitor or the court.
 If agreement is possible, then you need not take any further steps however, some parents prefer to record their agreement in a Parenting Plan.
 The terms set out in the Parenting Plan are not legally binding, but they may help give some parents much needed structure.

 If you are not able to reach an agreement, it is important to seek legal advice early on because, in some situations, delaying an application to court could be detrimental to your case.

-Issues such as changing your child’s surname or removing it from the United Kingdom can also be difficult matters to deal with it.
-Generally speaking, the courts are not in favour of allowing a child’s surname to be changed, or it being removed from the jurisdiction, unless it is in the child’s best interest.
+Issues such as changing your child’s surname or removing the child from the United Kingdom can also be difficult matters to deal with it.
+The courts are not in favour of allowing a child’s surname to be changed, or the child being removed from the jurisdiction unless it is in the child’s best interest.
 What is in the child’s best interest will vary from case to case.